Lightning-AI/pytorch-lightning/docs/source/optimizers.rst

 to manually manage the optimization process.
 To do so, do the following:

 * Ignore the optimizer_idx argument
-* So we can scale the loss automatically for you use self.backward(loss) instead of loss.backward()
+* So we can scale the loss automatically for you use self.manual_backward(loss) instead of loss.backward()

 .. code-block:: python